tableau/connector-plugin-sdk/docs/auth-modes.md

 ### Multiple Authentication Modes

-User is prompted for which authentication option to use, then a set of fields appear, conditional on that option.
+User is prompted for which authentication option to use, then a set of fields appears, conditional on that option.
 Depending on the option selected the user may or may not be prompted for credentials when reconnecting to the data source.

 Supported authentication options are below.
 Starting in Tableau 2019.4, ```Password``` option is supported.